 FunGEn (Functional Game Engine) is a BSD-licensed, cross-platform, OpenGL/GLUT-based, non-FRP game engine/framework written in Haskell.
-Created by Andre Furtado in 2002, it's the oldest Haskell game engine, and with very few dependencies and two example games, it’s one of the easiest ways to get started with Haskell game development.
+Created by Andre Furtado in 2002, it's the oldest Haskell game engine, and with very few dependencies and two example games, it's one of the easiest ways to get started with Haskell game development.
 It provides:

 I (Simon Michael) provide basic maintenance for this package.
 If you'd like to take it and run with it, or co-maintain, contact me.
 I'm

 Haskell wiki OpenGL tutorial

 FunGEn questions on Stack Overflow

 $ cabal update $ [cabal sandbox init] # if needed, to avoid dependency problems $ cabal install FunGEn $ fungen-hello # make sure ~/.cabal/bin or ./.cabal-sandbox/bin are in your PATH $ fungen-pong $ fungen-worms

 (Fork https://github.com/simonmichael/fungen) $ git clone https://github.com/MYUSERNAME/fungen.git $ cd fungen $ cabal sandbox init # if needed, to avoid dependency problems $ cabal install # install library and examples' data files (Edit examples/pong/pong.hs) $ cabal build fungen-pong && dist/build/fungen-pong/fungen-pong (Commit, push, send pull requests)

 What is a game engine?